andyjgao/andyjgao/content/blog/3-pillars-of-productivity.md

 ## Remove Distractions

-### No Phones

-When I am working, I chuck my phone as far away as possible to reduce any temptation in checking it.
-Previously, I had switched my phone into Airplane Mode but the close proximity had me reaching for it regardless.
-In order to prevent any inclination from using your phone, I highly recommend putting it in a different room.

 ### Separate your Work Environment

 I used to work in the same room as my bed, and this made napping SO EASY.
 If I got stuck on a bug while programming or had writer's block, I would roll into bed and take a nap.
 This destroyed my productivity.

 Our surroundings have a certain amount of influence on the [psychological states and choices we make.](http://healthysleep.med.harvard.edu/healthy/getting/overcoming/tips) By physically separating where we work and relax, we are able to create a mental separation as well.

+### Work During Off-Hours

+### No Phones

-Generally, a rule of thumb is to keep any distraction 7-seconds away.
+This one is simple, just don't use it.
+When you work, put your phone away.
+A general rule of thumb is to keep it out-of-sight and 7 seconds away.

 ## Maintaining Focus